profeg/IntelliJGettersInspections/Readme.md

 * Check for a clashing getter names
 * Check for a methods name started from  modal verb and probably getter

+## Installations
+Download jar file from [JetBrains Plugins](https://plugins.jetbrains.com/plugin/8083?pr=)

-##All inspections is on by default.
+All inspections is on by default.
 ##Check for name of a boolean property getter
 In accordance with the JavaBeans specification section 8.3.2:
 <p>Boolean properties: